 Options.
 Options granted under the 1997 Plan will be nonqualified stock options.
 The holder of an option granted under the 1997 Plan will be entitled to purchase a number of shares of our common stock at a specified exercise price during a specified time period, as determined by our compensation committee.
-Options granted under the 1997 Plan may become exercisable based on the optionee's continued employment and, prior to this offering, may be exercised only if the optionee agrees to be bound by a stockholders' agreement.
+Options granted under the 1997 Plan may become exercisable based on the optionee's continued employment.
 The exercise price for an option may be paid in cash, in shares of our common stock valued at fair market value on the exercise date, or by such other method as the compensation committee may approve.
 Options granted under the 1997 Plan generally may be transferred with or without written consent only by will or by the laws of descent and distribution.